-The Centers for Disease Control and Prevention (CDC) recommends that people with weakened immune conditions, such as cancer, talk to their healthcare provider about the need for protective measures even after vaccination.
-To protect our patients from COVID-19, MSK requires that all staff, patients, and visitors must continue to wear masks while at MSK.
-This requirement includes people who are fully vaccinated.
+The Centers for Disease Control and Prevention (CDC) recommends that people with weakened immune conditions, such as cancer, get vaccinated against COVID-19.
+To protect our patients from COVID-19, MSK requires that all employees be vaccinated against COVID-19.

-Our Chief Medical Epidemiologist Mini Kamboj offers the facts and answers questions you may have about the COVID-19 vaccine and cancer.
+Our Chief Medical Epidemiologist Mini Kamboj answers questions you may have about the COVID-19 vaccine and cancer.

 Is the vaccine safe for people in active treatment for their cancer?

-The evidence demonstrates the COVID-19 vaccines are safe, and we are recommending our patients with cancer be vaccinated.
+Yes.
+We strongly recommend that our patients with cancer get the COVID-19 vaccine.
 Some cancer treatments like chemotherapy or radiation can reduce how well a person’s immune system responds.
-Therefore, it’s possible that the COVID-19 vaccines may not be as effective in those patients.
-Even so, our experts strongly believe some protection against COVID-19 is better than none.Back to top
+It’s possible that the COVID-19 vaccines may not be as effective in those patients.
+Even so, some protection is better than none.Back to top

 What about cancer patients with severely weakened immune systems?